-We accept 3 fellows every year into the Harvard Hand and Upper Extremity Fellowship.
-In addition, our fellows cross-rotate at the Massachusetts General Hospital fellowship for 2 months and interact with their 3 MGH hand fellows.
+We accept four fellows every year into the Harvard Hand and Upper Extremity Fellowship.
+In addition, our fellows cross-rotate at the Massachusetts General Hospital fellowship for 2 months each and interact with the MGH hand fellows.

 The fellowship runs from August 1st to July 31st.

-Faculty members from the Brigham and Women’s Hospital (BWH) include Dr. Philip Blazar, Dr. Arnold Alqueza, Dr. George Dyer, Dr. Brandon Earp, and Dr. Barry Simmons.
+Faculty members from the Brigham and Women’s Hospital (BWH) include Doctors Philip Blazar, George Dyer, Brandon Earp, Barry Simmons, Dafang Zhang, Christian Sampson, Simon Talbot, Lydia Helliwell and Matthew Carty.

-Faculty members from Boston Children’s Hospital include Dr. Peter Waters, Dr. Donald Bae, Dr. Andrea Bauer, and Dr. Carley Vuillermin.
+Faculty members from Boston Children’s Hospital include Doctors Peter Waters, Donald Bae, Andrea Bauer, and Carley Vuillermin.

 BWH/MGH Ambulatory Health Center Foxborough.
 This facility is 28 miles drive from BWH/Childrens Hospital.

-At the Brigham and Women’s Hospital (BWH), Brigham and Women’s Faulkner Hospital (BWFH), the fellows have independent admitting and surgical privileges.
-They do not at Boston Children’s Hospital (BCH).
+At the Brigham and Women’s Hospital (BWH) and Brigham and Women’s Faulkner Hospital (BWFH), the fellows have independent admitting and surgical privileges.
+They do not have these privileges Boston Children’s Hospital (BCH).

 Our fellowship’s policy is that for the first 3 months all surgical cases are done with a faculty member.
 Following that period, each fellow is reviewed and approved for independent privileges by the faculty.
 Once a fellow has received approval, he/she is able to act as an independent surgeon with the attending involved at the fellow’s discretion.